 Dental Bone Grafting

-Dental bone grafting is a surgical procedure used to repair or rebuild bones through the transplantation of bone tissue.
-This procedure allows your dentist to recreate bone and supporting tissue that are missing, typically to support dental implants.
+Dental bone grafting is a surgical technique that involves transplanting bone tissue to repair or rebuild damaged or missing bone.
+This procedure enables dentists to reconstruct the bone and supporting tissues that are absent or deficient, often necessary to provide the necessary support for dental implants.

-Dental bone grafts are a fairly common procedure, they are safe and a great long-term solution for someone who has lost a tooth due to periodontal disease, injury, or another type of dental or mouth infection.
+This procedure is a common, safe, and effective long-term solution for patients who have lost a tooth due to periodontal disease, injury, or other dental or mouth infections.

 What is a dental bone graft?